 Barley contains 8 essential amino acids, the building blocks of protein, as well as high amounts of soluble fiber which control insulin release in response to barley’s sugar in the form of carbohydrates.

 Inside the cell walls of barley is a type of soluble fiber called beta-glucan.
 Beta-glucan is a viscous fiber, meaning our body cannot digest it and it moves through our digestive tract without being absorbed.
 As it does this it binds with water and other molecules within the digestive tract, slowing down the absorption of glucose (sugar) from food intake.

 One animal study conducted in 2010 found that after rats were given high levels of barley for a 7 week period, the addition of barley helped reduce their weight, decreased hepatic lipid (fat) accumulation, and improved insulin sensitivity compared to the rats not consuming barley.

+Another animal study conducted in 2014 found similar positive effects of adding barley to the diet.
 Because of its special fiber compounds, barley nutrition has even been found to help control blood sugar levels better than other whole grains, like oats for example.
-(10)